laravel/docs/queries.md

 <a name="where-exists-clauses"></a>
 ### Where Exists Clauses

 The `whereExists` method allows you to write `where exists` SQL clauses.
-The `whereExists` method accepts a `Closure` argument, which will receive a query builder instance allowing you to define the query that should be placed inside of the "exists" clause:
+The `whereExists` method accepts a closure argument, which will receive a query builder instance allowing you to define the query that should be placed inside of the "exists" clause:

     $users = DB::table('users')
                ->whereExists(function ($query) {